 Designed to provide a useful and working knowledge of data analytical skills involving interpretation and communication of descriptive measures, probability theory, correlation, interval estimation, hypothesis testing, simple linear regression, chi-square tests and ANOVA.
-(3 credits, 3 Lecture)

-BUS 285 Labor Relations
+Labor Relations

 A study of the labor and employment laws that have the greatest impact on the relationship between employers and employees, and the strategies managers utilize to maintain an effective level of employee satisfaction.

 Transfers as elective credit only.
 (3 credits, 3 Lecture)